The Morgana Show: Original characters

-Gilbert - a mentally disabled teenage boy who is often seen making his own television show, "The Gilbert Shows", filmed by his grandad.
+Gilbert - a young boy who is often seen making his own television show, "The Gilbert Shows", filmed by his grandad.
 The character first appeared on The TNT Show (see above).

 Madolynn - an alcoholic, "past-her-prime" Hollywood star, often seen drinking heavily and making a fool of herself at formal public places, embarrassing her husband, Norman.

 The news reporters - two reporters who are often seen bickering at each other, making vile remarks about each other - yet they immediately appear to be friends when they begin their live coverage of an event.
 Before going live, they say "Like each other!
 Like each other!"

 Banker - an arrogant man who is often seen talking loudly on his phone, much to everyone else's annoyance, before receiving his comeuppance at the end of the sketch.

 The Hicks - a stereotypical redneck family, all of whom possess bizarre phonic tics, triggered by one another.

 Joyce and Barry - a married couple who run a funeral parlour.
 They are seen in a documentary about their business.
 Joyce is often interrupted by Barry and is seemingly exasperated with him.

 Mimsy - an elderly woman who lives alone in her stately manor.
 She continues to find everyday objects but names them extraordinary things.

 The Chelsea Pensioners - two war veterans talk about their experiences in the war, one forgetting something and being corrected (or not) by the other.

 Monique - daughter of alcoholic Madolynn, who is represented as a parody of a character from the MTV series The Hills.